 There are many commentaries, and some are published as series of volumes.
 Below are some of the major series in English.
 Please note that some series are incomplete, with more volumes still being written.

 The Anchor Bible commentaries are intended for the general reader, yet are stringent in their linguistic and historical scholarship.
 Hebrew and Greek words are transliterated.
+The Anchor Yale Bible Commentaries are also available in print.

 This series is an edited collection of early Christian writers' comments on the Bible in English translation.
 Depending upon the volume, short descriptions and chronologies of authors and anonymous works may be included in an appendix.
 An author index is included, along with a bibliography of original sources.
 The scope of the included material is somewhat limited, due to the editorial decision to focus on material appropriate for a lay audience and useful for common worship and spiritual formation.
 For scholarly work, it is suggested that the researcher utilize comment citations to locate the original source of the comment and read it in context.